 About me

 I'm a skilled, experienced counsellor and my way of working is to help you explore your feelings and experiences at your own pace.
 Whether you want to address something specific, come to terms with difficult experiences, or simply understand yourself better, I'm here to help.
-I provide a supportive and confidential space in which to talk about things you might not feel comfortable sharing with others in your life.
+I provide a supportive, confidential and useful space in which to talk about things that you might not feel comfortable sharing with others in your life.

 I offer face-to-face counselling at a comfortable and welcoming practice in Peckham, south London, alongside online and telephone sessions, to people from all over the UK.

-As a registered member of the BACP (British Association for Counselling and Psychotherapy), I am committed to best practice and to working within their Ethical Framework (2018).
+As an accredited member of the BACP (British Association for Counselling and Psychotherapy), I am committed to best practice and to working within their Ethical Framework (2018).

 Training, qualifications & experience

 I've counselled people from a wide range of backgrounds, with a variety of issues (please see the full list at the bottom of this page).
-I'm experienced in providing both brief counselling and longer-term therapy; I've worked with people for just a handful of sessions, and over several years.
+I'm experienced in providing both brief counselling and longer-term therapy; I've worked with some people for just a handful of sessions, and with others, for a number of years.

 I have extensive experience of counselling women as they prepare for and adjust to motherhood, and I've co-facilitated a support group for new mums.

-My background is in delivering emotional support services to people with long-term conditions such as Parkinson's disease and dementia, and their carers, families and friends.
+My background was initially in the disability sector, before spending over a decade delivering emotional support services to people with neurodegenerative conditions such as Parkinson's disease and dementia, and their carers, families and friends.
+Much of my current work is in this area, and supporting young adult carers is an area of specialism for me.

 A summary of my relevant qualifications is below.